healthify/guides/protocol/database-scripting/README.md

 Code Review
 -----------

-Typically, console scripts are not code that we want to add to the Healthify app's code repo.
-As a result, to solicit Code Review you can put your code in a Github [gist](https://help.github.com/articles/about-gists/) and share the gist's link with your teammates to get Code Review.
-Also, be sure to include make the gist `private` and to include a link to the gist in the description of the corresponding Pivotal Story.

 Running database scripts poses a higher risk than deploying a normal feature.
 Hence, it's important to have a higher bar of Code Review than for normal stories.
 Make sure